-LWDB:
+LWDB: alian Estrado 06/30/2022

+LWDD.
 Authorized Signature Date

-Sub-Grantee ·
+Sub-Grante mark bouglass 07/01/2022

 Authorized Signature Date

 Southwest New Mexico WIOA Youth Services PY22 Scope of Work

 Describe the objectives and methods that will be used to co-enroll out-of-school youth with the WIOA Adult or Dislocated Worker program.